Kequc/passage-rpc/README.md

 });
 ```

-Note: If a callback is not provided and the connection is not available.
-This method will throw an error.
+Note: If a callback is not provided and the connection is not available this method will throw an error.

 ## Sending more than one notification at the same time